PoisotLab/EcologicalNetworks.jl/README.md

 # Introduction

-This *julia* module implements a set of measures and utilities to work on ecological networks, with an emphasis on probabilistic ones.
+This *julia* package implements a set of measures and utilities to work on ecological networks, with an emphasis on probabilistic ones.
 The measures are **not yet** designed to work on *quantitative* interaction networks, *i.e.* those in which the strength of the interaction is known.